sonata-nfv/son-tutorials/upb-osm-hackfest-sdk-demo/README.md

 tng-package -h
 ```

 For the last part of the demo, you will also need the *vim-emu* prototyping platform.
+You should install it using Python 2, installing it globally (with `sudo`).
 Follow the install instructions for the [bare-metal installation](https://osm.etsi.org/wikipub/index.php/VIM_emulator#Option_1:_Bare-metal_installation):

 ```bash
 # package requirements